sannevanettinger/Airbnb-vs.-Corona-Pandemic/README.md

 * Download R-packages: plyr, dplyr, tidyverse, ggplot2, readr, googledrive, carat, data.table, R.utils, dint, zoo, summarytools, car, effectsize, emmeans,  agricolae. (*Important for Mac-users: Install XQuartz from www.xquarts.org*)
 * Install GNU make: To install GNU make (both Mac and Windows users) go to this link: "https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/make/."

-## 5. Running instructions
+## 5. Running instructions (CHECK IF DESCRIBED WELL, FOLDER NAMES)
-TEXT

-The complete pipeline of downloading data, data exploration, data preparation and analyses is automated using "GNU make".
-To run this pipeline, you first need to have installed "GNU make" (see Softwar Setup: install GNU make). ...
+This repository contains a complete pipeline of downloading data, data exploration, data preparation and analyses.
+Therefore, as a first step make sure you've cloned the repository onto your own laptop/pc.
+The complete pipeline is automated using "GNU make".
+To run this pipeline, you first need to have installed "GNU make" (see Software Setup: install GNU make).
+After you have done this, you open your Command Prompt (Windows) or Terminal (Mac), move to the folder "Airbnb-vs.-Corona-Pandemic" using cd and run "make".
+The final output can be found in the "output" folder located in the "gen/analysis" folder.

 ## 6. Research method
 To address the aforementioned research question multiple AirBnB datasets, derived from InsideAirbnb, are combined to one big dataset containing data from three cities in the United Kingdom: London, Bristol and Great Manchester.
 In total 11 different datasets are combined, each containing information per quarter.